Some Of The Pentagon's Critical Infrastructure Still Runs Windows 95 And 98

 DefenseOne raises the possibility of "building and electrical systems, HVAC equipment and other critical infrastructure laden with internet-connected sensors," with one military program manager saying "A lot of these systems are still Windows 95 or 98, and that's OK -- if they're not connected to the internet."
 Windows Report notes that though Microsoft no longer supports Windows XP, "the Defense Department is paying Microsoft to continue providing support for the legacy OS."

 Yeah.
-Tons of stuff is old (Score:1)
+Tons of stuff is old (Score:4, Informative)

 You wouldn't beleive the crap that gets implemented.
 In the last three years I've seen new control systems implemented in windows 2000 pro because that's what the government agency mandated.
 It's all over the place but fortunately in most cases it's not ever internet connected.